-We all know that breaking old habits is tough.
+Breaking old habits is tough.
 I had a hard time getting back into the habit of exercising daily after I’d let it slip away, citing the hectic, energy-sapping lifestyle of a chef as the culprit and rationalizing my lack of motivation with excuses like, “I’m on my feet all day at work.
 That’s all the exercise I need.”

 At first, I thought I needed more rest, but that wasn’t it.
 The answer was more activity, good activity, the kind that gets your heart pumping and stretches and tones your muscles.

 So, I started doing my sister’s program, 21 Day Fix.
 The first few weeks were brutal.
-I couldn’t keep up, had to modify often, felt drained afterward and had a hard time being on my feet when I was working.
+I couldn’t keep up, had to modify often, felt drained afterward, and had a hard time being on my feet when I was working.

 I was focused, had less stress, and was sleeping like a bear (something that had eluded me for quite some time, and which I’d also been blaming on the stress at work).

-Looking back on it now, that two-week struggle seems so tiny in comparison to all the benefits I’ve been reaping since, and I’ve learned something, or perhaps re-learned something about perspective.
+Looking back on it now, that two-week struggle seems so tiny in comparison to all the benefits I’ve been reaping since, and I’ve learned something or perhaps re-learned something about perspective.

 What had changed?
 Sure, my body had grown stronger.
 The body is an amazing machine, and the transformations it’s capable of with just a few weeks of dedicated exercise are remarkable, but it was more than that.

-That’s why I’m writing to say that the struggle, the inevitable failures, the perseverance and euphoria of uncovered potential, all the agony and ecstasy of lifestyle change doesn’t end with your workouts.
+That’s why I’m writing to say that the struggle, the inevitable failures, the perseverance and euphoria of uncovered potential, all the agony and ecstasy of lifestyle change don’t end with your workouts.